ocaml/opam/master_changes.md

   * Always mount every directories under / on Linux [#4795 @kit-ty-kate]
   * Get rid of OPAM_USER_PATH_RO (never used on macOS and no longer needed on Linux) [#4795 @kit-ty-kate]
   * Print error message if command doesn't exist [#4971 @kit-ty-kat - fix #4112]

-## Repository
-  * Don't display global message when `this-switch` is given [#4899 @rjbou - fix #4889]
-  * Set the priority of user-set archive-mirrors higher than the repositories'.
-    This allows opam-repository to use the default opam.ocaml.org cache and be more resilient to changed/force-pushed or unavailable archives. [#4830 @kit-ty-kate - fixes #4411]

 ## VCS
   * Pass --depth=1 to git-fetch in the Git repo backend [#4442 @dra27]